 Allergic Reaction To Medication

-Some persons are also known to exhibit adverse reactions to some medication. common drugs that can cause anaphylaxis may include penicillin, mild allergic reaction to amoxicillin, cotrimoxazole, quinine and some other drugs.
+Some persons are also known to exhibit adverse reactions to some medication.
+Common drugs that can cause an allergic reaction may include penicillin, mild allergic reaction to amoxicillin, cotrimoxazole, quinine and some other drugs.
 Allergic reactions to medicine can be mild ranging from drug allergy rash to very serious issues which can lead to death.

 Doctor Prescribed Medication I Am Allergic To – What Can I Do?

 We have represented various persons who have made claims of medical malpractice allergic reaction.

 In such cases, if a doctor negligently prescribes medication you are allergic to and has caused you to suffer seriously, then you may have a claim for allergic reaction compensation.
 Our medical negligence solicitors and personal injury advisors are on hand to help you make your claims once we have evaluated the terms of your claims and are convinced that you have indeed been negligently treated.

 While people show allergic reactions to food and drugs, some people experience allergic reactions to certain beauty products such as creams, soaps, hair dye, etc. In a hair dye for instance, there are a number of ingredients which can cause allergic reactions (for instance, with one of the most common being paraphenylenediamine (PPD).

 A hair dye allergic reaction may not be immediate and may take place up to 48 hours after the sufferer has had the treatment.
 Therefore, an allergic reaction doesn’t necessarily have to be immediate before we can say it occurred or not.

 Common symptoms of a hair dye allergic reaction can include:

 - Burning sensation on the face, neck and scalp.